Frequently Asked Questions

 8. Who should I contact if I am interested in teaching for OLLI@CCU?

 If you are interested in teaching for OLLI@CCU, you should first become familiar with our programming by perusing our website and looking through our catalog.
-Then, call or come by the center where you prefer to teach and chat with the staff for initial feedback.
-Kelli Barker is the director of our Conway location (843-349-5003).
-Lisa Williams is the director of our Litchfield and Georgetown locations, and her office is in Litchfield (843-349-2025).
-Either would be happy to guide you in the course proposal process.
+Then, call Kelli Barker, the director of our Conway location (843-349-5003).
+She will be happy to guide you in the course proposal process.

 9. Why does OLLI@CCU switch the location of classes occasionally?

 We try not to move our classes more than necessary, but we sometimes need to accommodate other departments in the University who need to use our space.
 We have limited space in our facilities, so we need our instructors and our students to be flexible and to look at the room assignments we post each day.

 10. Why don’t you give receipts when students register for classes?